Raiden18/RevolutTestApp/README.md

 ```
 Here is what I want to say:

 This class has descriptor "code".
-According to Polymorphism of GRASP patterns and "Effective Java" this is not good practice because this class representы every specific currency such as Rouble, Dollar, Euro etc. So that this class should be an interface and this interface should be implemented by classes for every specific currency.
+According to Polymorphism of GRASP patterns and "Effective Java" this is not good practice because this class represents every specific currency such as Rouble, Dollar, Euro etc. So that this class should be an interface and this interface should be implemented by classes for every specific currency.

 I followed this practice at first.
 But eventually I realized that for this test project that practice doesn't make sense because every specific instance of specific currency has the same behavior.
 And that best practice does nothing and I just had code that wasn't even used (But I can't say the same thing for unit tests.
 That practice was extremely useful for them).
 So that I make data class from Currency interface and got rid of implementations of that interface.